 Rental property loans enable you to buy homes to rent out for rental income or flip and sell for a profit.
 If you need to refinance a rental property we also offer financing for properties in need of a refinance.

-Optimus Capital is a market leader in providing rental property financing throughout the United States offered in most states in the country.
+Optimus Capital Inc. is a market leader in providing rental property financing in numerous states in the country.

 What Is A Rental Property Loan?